openstax/napkin-notes/helene/reqs.md

 As a **developer** I want the code to scale to multiple books so adding a new book is simple.

-As a **developer** I want to retain control over the evolution of the codebase over time _(PHILS: I am not sure what is meant by this)_
+As a **developer** I want to easily refactor the code so it can evolve over time (need refactor usecases).

 As a **developer** I want code consistency by other developers so the code is easier to understand.

 As a **developer** I want future development (new features, refactor, new designs) to be easy to maintain.

 As a **developer** I want changes in data structure to be relatively easy so that we can add formats or features easily.

+As a **developer** I want the code to be well documented and organized so bug fixing is easier.

+As *OpenStax* I want to make sure people cannot create infinite loops
+  - _(CSS by itself is NOT turing complete)_
+  - _(something about running untrusted code and whatnot)_

 ### Ease of use